Argentina Grains Market Size and Share

 Argentina has recorded substantial growth in grain consumption, particularly wheat, barley, and corn, driven by increased demand in the food and feed sectors.
 Corn is essential to Argentina's livestock industry, which accounts for 70% of national corn production in 2023, according to USDA data.
 The growth in livestock production has driven increased maize cultivation, as corn serves as a primary feed component for cattle, poultry, and swine.
 Domestic feed requirements and ethanol blending consume an increasing portion of corn production, while favorable rainfall has improved the wheat outlook.

 The Parana River and Rosario complex remain crucial for Argentina's export logistics, handling most bulk vessel shipments.
-Low river levels have imposed draft restrictions, reducing loading capacity by up to 12.5% and increasing per-metric ton shipping costs.
+Low river levels have imposed draft restrictions, reducing loading capacity by up to 12.5% and increasing per-metric ton shipping costs in 2022.
 The April 2025 strike disrupted grain loading during peak soybean season, highlighting the vulnerability of this transportation corridor.
 In response, traders are developing alternative transport routes, including trans-Andean truck lanes, and increased shipments through the Bahia Blanca port despite its limited capacity.
 Climate changes are affecting agricultural geography, with irrigated wheat production moving southward following rainfall patterns, while shorter-cycle corn hybrids improve crop reliability in northern regions.
 Precision agriculture technology, initially concentrated in the Pampas region, is expanding northward, supported by drone service providers seeking new markets.
 These changes are reshaping regional growth patterns and diversifying export routes in the Argentina grain market.

 Recent Industry Developments